Canine reproduction: Copulation

-As with most tetrapods, canine copulation involves the male mounting the female from behind, a position that is colloquially referred to as "doggy style" but does not have a specifically known origin.
+As with most tetrapods, canine copulation involves the male mounting the female from behind, a position that is colloquially referred to in humans as "doggy style" but does not have a specifically known origin.
 When a male canine is interested in mounting a female, he will sniff the female's vulva, which, for females in the estrus stage, has been secreted with Methyl p-hydroxybenzoate.
 If the female is unreceptive, she may sit, lie down, snap, retreat, or otherwise be uncooperative.
-If the female is receptive, she will stand still and hold her tail to the side, a stance referred to as "flagging".
+If the female is receptive, she will stand still and hold her tail to the side, a stance referred to as flagging.
 The male will often continue examining the female's rear, before mounting her from behind while attempting penetration with his penis.

 Unlike human sexual intercourse, where the male penis commonly becomes erect before entering the female, canine copulation involves the male first penetrating the female, after which swelling of the penis to erection occurs, which usually happens rapidly.
-At the time of penetration, the canine penis is not erect, and only able to penetrate the female because it includes a narrow bone called the "baculum", a feature of most placental mammals.
+At the time of penetration, the canine penis is not erect and is only able to penetrate the female because it includes a narrow bone called the baculum, a feature of most placental mammals.
 When the male achieves penetration, he will usually hold the female tighter and thrust deeply.
-It is during this time that the male's penis expands and it is important that the bulbus glandis is sufficiently far inside for the female to be able to trap it.
+It is during this time that the male's penis expands; it is important that the bulbus glandis is sufficiently far inside for the female to be able to trap it.